04 Oct GroupVisual.io Design Challenges

 For this challenge, I was thinking about productivity and how people prioritize what they need to do.
 I categorized each task in order of urgency, importance and how much time it would take.

 In a way, every design informs another.
-Even if two designs aren't visually the same, the process of solving a design problem is similar each time.
+Even when two designs don't look the same, the process is similar each time.
 Refining hierarchy, clarity, and typography are some of the things I'm thinking about when I'm working on a challenge.

 I loved working with real data for this challenge.
 When I was working on this, I was thinking: 'If this app was real, what would I want to do with it?'